PWA-GouldA/C4Prog-JS-SQL-2019-S1/wk-14/Exercise-01.md

                                         ```

         and the primary key being the 'id'.
+### Exercise 2

-    b)  Create a new 'owner_animals' table with the following:
+Create a new 'owner_animals' table with the following:

     ```text
     Field       Type        Size    Other
     id          INT         11      not null, auto increment